A wooden heart shaped like a couple holding hands

 Heart muscle cells and neurons in the brain have huge numbers of mitochondria that must be tightly monitored.
 If bad mitochondria are allowed to build up, not only do they stop making fuel, they begin consuming it and produce molecules that damage the cell

-This finding implies that the effects of Parkinson are tied to problems of energy handling.
+This finding implies that the effects of Parkinson’s are tied to problems of energy handling.
 The process of getting energy from one place to another fails or is disrupted.
-That appears to be crucial in Parkinsons and critical to heart failure.
+That appears to be crucial in Parkinson’s’ and critical to heart failure.

-Put in these terms I hope it makes more sense.
-Throughout the body our cells rely on energy to function properly and do their part in keeping us alive and healthy.
-So a failure in the energy cycle which is the production, transport and use of energy will inevitably cause problems.
+I hope it makes more sense when put in these terms.
+Throughout the body, our cells rely on energy to function properly and do their part in keeping us alive and healthy.
+So, a failure in the energy cycle, which is the production, transport, and use of energy, will inevitably cause problems.

 We see the same effects at a different scale in society.
-When we run out of energy whether it’s petrol for your car or electricity for your house.
-There are always wider effects and damage to deal with.
-Freezers defrosting, cars not moving, engines being damaged.
-Why would the body be any different.?
+When we run out of energy, whether it’s petrol for our cars or electricity for our houses, There are always wider effects and damage to deal with: freezers defrosting, cars not moving, engines being damaged.
+Why would the body be any different?

 Leave a Reply